aws/aws-sdk-go-v2/content/en/docs/migrating/_index.md

 {{% alias service=CWLlong %}} | `github.com/aws/aws-sdk-go/service/cloudwatchlogs` | `github.com/aws/aws-sdk-go-v2/service/cloudwatchlogs`

 Each service client package is an independently versioned Go module.
-To add the service client as a dependency of your application use the `go get` command with the service's import path.
+To add the service client as a dependency of your application, use the `go get` command with the service's import path.
 For example, to add the {{% alias service=S3 %}}
 client to your dependencies use `go get github.com/aws/aws-sdk-go-v2/service/s3`.

 ### Client Construction

-Clients in the {{% alias sdk-go %}} can be constructed using either the `New` or `NewFromConfig` constructor functions.
+You can construct clients in the {{% alias sdk-go %}} using either the `New` or `NewFromConfig` constructor functions.
-When migrating from the AWS SDK for Go we recommend that you use the `NewFromConfig` variant, which will allow you to construct a service client using the `aws.Config` created when loading the SDK shared configuration using `config.LoadDefaultConfig`.
-For more details on creating service clients see [Using AWS Services]({{% ref "making-requests" %}}).
+When migrating from the AWS SDK for Go we recommend that you use the `NewFromConfig` variant, which enables construction of a service client using the `aws.Config` created while loading the SDK shared configuration using `config.LoadDefaultConfig`.
+For details on creating service clients see [Using AWS Services]({{% ref "making-requests" %}}).

 ##### Example 1